pkriens/pkriens.github.io/_posts/2016-07-21-semantic-logging.md

 ---
 title: Semantic Logging
-layout: default
+layout: post
-description: A different way of logging
+description: Semantic logging is promoted by Microsoft to add structure to logs.
+Let's see how we can add semantic logging to Java.
+comments: true
 ---

+## Semantic Logging

 Recently a customer asked me about _semantic logging_.
 This is a concept promoted by Microsoft.
 It is a concept promoted by Microsoft to put more structure in logging.
 Generally, people log by creating an unstructured